tuananh-lab/API-broadcast-in-LAN/README.md

 + Client: Receives boardcast packets from the server, gets ip address and TCP port information from the server.
            * establish a tcp connection to the server, send a message with the content: "Client hello;ip=client's ip address"
            * After receiving the ok message from the server, the client closes the connection to the server.

 To run the above program, follow these steps:
-- Compile the Server program:
+- Compile the program
-gcc -o server main.c handle_tcp_connection.c broadcast_udp.c
+make all
 - Run the server file you just compiled
 ./server
-- Compile the Client program:
-gcc -o client client.c
 - Run the client file you just compiled
 ./client
+- Clean file
+make clean